by Monique Huston | January 1, 2008 11:15 am

 Blended scotches work well with soda or water, on the rocks.
 Single malt scotch is best enjoyed neat, potentially with a few drops of water.
 On the rare chance that you see me with a blend in hand, it is probably Johnnie Walker Green or Chivas Royal Salute.
 My favorite single malts include Glenmorangie, Ardbeg, Balvenie, Glenfiddich, Highland Park, Laphroaig….
 The list goes on and on.

-American Whiskey – Basically, we’ve got bourbon and Tennessee whiskey here.
-Bourbon distillate must be made up of 51% corn, the other 49% wheat and rye.
-Tennessee whiskies are different combinations of those three grains, potentially with some barley thrown in.
+American Whiskey – We are talking about Bourbon and Tennessee whiskeys here.
+Bourbon distillate has to be made with 51% corn, while the remaining 49% is a mix of wheat and rye.
+On the other hand, Tennessee whiskies mix those same three grains, potentially with some barley thrown in.